vladjsp/porta-task-bad-2024/README.md

 ### Usage:

 1. git clone https://github.com/vladjsp/porta-task-bad-2024.git
+2. navigate into created folder
-2. npm install
+3. npm install
-3. npm run start
+4. npm run start

 The result will be printed in the terminal